 Team Alex and Easterseals Central Illinois

-While working through his initial diagnosis of Cerebral Palsy, Alex's family began to realize that Alex had visual impairment as well.
-At 7 months old, Alex was diagnosed with Cortical Visual Impairment (CVI), a neurological visual impairment, meaning the eyes functionally work but do not communicate with the brain effectively.
-This was a result of that initial episode as a newborn that caused damage to his visual centers in his brain.
-It was devastating news, made more so because few physicians were familiar with how to treat children with CVI, despite the fact that it is the #1 cause of blindness in children in the developed world.
+While working through his initial diagnosis of Cerebral Palsy, Alex's family began to realize that Alex was having trouble with vision.
+At 7 months old, Alex was diagnosed with Cerebral Visual Impairment (CVI), a neurological visual impairment, meaning the eyes functionally work but do not communicate with the brain effectively.
+CVI is the #1 cause of blindness in children in the developed world.
+But despite this grim fact, there is hope because with therapeutic intervention CVI is treatable.